 What Is Orange Wine and What Is Rosé?

 For some people, orange wine is literally wine made with oranges.
 We haven’t tried our hand at orange winemaking yet, but if you have, let us know in the comments!
-For most, however, orange wine is a style of wine in which you allow mashed white wine grapes to ferment with the skins and seeds still attached for a period of time.
+For most, however, orange wine (also known as amber, or skin contact white wine) is a style of wine in which you allow white wine grapes to have contact with the skins and potentially seeds for a period of time.
 This can be days, weeks, or even months in some cases!
 Without this added time on the skins, you just have a standard white wine.
 The skin and seeds of the grapes are what gives it the orange hue, and provides a very interesting flavor profile as well!

 Okay, Great - So What Does Orange Wine Taste Like

 Is “delicious” enough of a descriptor?
 Okay fine.
-Orange wine tastes almost like a tannic white wine, which makes sense given that some tannin comes from grape skins and seeds.
+Orange wine broadly tastes a bit like a tannic white wine, which makes sense given that much of the tannin in a wine comes from grape skins and seeds.
 It will often have a citrusy, herbal nose and a zippy high-acid finish.
 Some orange wines almost have a crushed aspirin-like quality (called phenolic bitterness) to them that we find to be pretty polarizing - I love it, Holly doesn’t like it as much.

 Orange Wine, Rosé, and Seasonality

-We love busting out the rosé around this time of year and through the summer - check out Un Grain de Folie for a hazy, delicious natural rosé from France!
-However, we don’t usually drink it much outside the summer months.
+We love busting out the rosé around this time of year and through the summer - check out all the options here.
+However, we tend to drink light rosé wines less outside the summer months.
 We find orange wine to be a little more flexible.
 We’ve been drinking it all winter, and will keep it going through this summer.
 What does change a bit is the style of orange wine - the slightly heavier, longer maceration wines may be better in fall/winter whereas a lightly macerated orange is perfect for brunch on the patio.
-That said, you can’t really go wrong swapping orange wine and rosé fairly interchangeably.
+That said, you can’t really go wrong swapping lighter orange wines and rosé fairly interchangeably.